ivaylopg/MixedRealityStudio/ClassNotes/Session17/README.md

     - Things are about to get a bit more complex.
 - Allow me a bit of a tangent…
 - A programming language is just a text file written according to a standard.
-    - Sure, we have tools that help us by auto-completing words and colorizing the text, but you can write any language in any text editor, or even by hand
+    - Sure, we have tools that help us by auto-completing words and colorizing the text, but you can write any language in any text editor, or even [by hand](http://www.duxburysystems.org/downloads/library/texas/apple/history/museum/computers_apple1/woz6502code.html).
     - A programming language is **not for computers**.
 It's for us!
 It is meant to be **human readable**.
     - The computer doesn’t care if you use C# or C++ or Java or BrainFuck.
 - Let’s talk about how computers actually work.